 To give this habitat the federal protection caribou need, in January 2009 the Center and allies filed suit against the Bush administration over its more-than-six-year failure to designate critical habitat for the woodland caribou after a 2002 petition.
-In November 2011, the U.S. Fish and Wildlife Service finally proposed to grant the caribou more than 376,562 acres.
-But in December of the same year — in response to a petition by Pacific Legal Foundation — the agency announced that removing Endangered Species Act protections for the woodland caribou “may be warranted.”
-In addition, when the Service finalized critical habitat for the caribou in 2012, the agency slashed its proposed 376,562 acres to just 30,010 acres — but after the Center and allies sued, in 2015 a federal court ordered the Service to reconsider that decision to reduce its critical habitat by 90 percent, greatly improving the caribou's outlook.
+In November 2011 the Service finally proposed to grant the caribou more than 376,562 acres.
+When the Service finalized critical habitat for the caribou in 2012, it slashed the protected area to just 30,010 acres — but after the Center and allies sued, in 2015 a federal court ordered the Service to reconsider that decision to reduce its critical habitat by 90 percent, greatly improving the caribou's outlook.

 ||Get the latest on our work for biodiversity and learn how to help in our free weekly e-newsletter.